 For his visit to the Minister of Defence’s office and Q-Branch in For Your Eyes Only, James Bond wears a medium-light grey, lightweight flannel two-piece suit from Douglas Hayward.
 This is the only single-breasted two-piece suit that Roger Moore’s Bond wears in any London scenes throughout his tenure as Bond.
 He typically wears a three-piece suit, and on one occasion he wears a double-breasted suit.
 But as he wears three-piece suits for two other scenes in the film, a two-piece suit here gives some variety and prevents Bond from looking too buttoned-up.

-While the suit’s lightweight flannel is ideal for spring or autumn in London, the colour is much lighter than the colour of ordinary business suits.
-But since Bond’s business is far from ordinary, he is able to break the conventions of ordinary business dress.
-Still, Bond has to look appropriately dressed for business in Whitehall and look respectable for when meeting with M or the Minister of Defence, so he can’t stray too far from what is expected.
+While the suit’s lightweight flannel is ideal for spring or autumn in London, in mid-grey it is much lighter than the colour of ordinary London business suits.
+Since Bond’s business is far from ordinary, he is able to break the conventions of ordinary business dress.
+Still, Bond has to look appropriately dressed for business in Whitehall and look respectable for when meeting with M, Q or the Minister of Defence, so he can’t stray too far from what is expected.

-The suit trousers have a darted front with frogmouth pockets, are cut with a straight leg, and are worn with a black belt.
+The suit trousers have a plain front with a cash pocket at the base of either side of the front waistband and no side pockets.
+They are cut with a medium-width straight leg and are worn with a black belt.
 The trousers have a medium rise, which corresponds with the suit jacket’s lower button stance.